 Tissues and harvested cells were homogenized in homogenization buffer containing 1 M Tris-HCl, pH 7.5, 1% TritonX-100, 1% Nonidet P-40, 10% sodium dodecyl sulfate (SDS), 0.5% sodium deoxycholate, 0.5 M EDTA, 10 µg/mL leupeptin, 10 µg/mL aprotinin, and 1 mM PMSF, then centrifuged at 13,000× g for 15 min to collect supernatant.
 Protein concentration was determined with a Bio-Rad protein assay (Bio-Rad, Hercules, CA, USA).
 Supernatant was diluted in 2× SDS loading buffer and boiled.
 Equal amounts of protein were separated by 10% sodium dodecyl sulfate-polyacrylamide gel (SDS-PAGE) and transferred to PVDF membranes (Millipore, Bedford, MA, USA).
 After blocking with 5% nonfat milk or bovine serum albumin (BSA) or 2 h at room temperature, membranes were incubated overnight at 4 °C with primary antibodies: (I) anti-CDK14 (1:500, BD Biosciences), (II) anti-CDK7 (1:1,000, Santa Cruz Biotechnology), (III) anti-CCNH (1:1,000, Santa Cruz Biotechnology), (IV) anti-GAPDH (1:3,000, Sigma-Aldrich), (V) anti-PCNA (1:1,000, Santa Cruz Biotechnology), (VI) anti-cyclin E (1:500, Santa Cruz Biotechnology), (VII) anti-Thr (1:500, Santa Cruz Biotechnology), (VIII) anti-Ser (1:500, Santa Cruz Biotechnology), (IX) anti-Rb (Cell Signaling Technology).
 After three washes, membranes were incubated with horseradish peroxidase-linked secondary human anti-mouse or anti-rabbit antibodies (1:5,000; Pierce Biotechnology) for 2 h at room temperature.
 Detection of immunocomplexes was by scanning using a Molecular Dynamics densitometer (Imaging Technology, Ontario, Canada).
 Image J (National Institutes of Health) was used to measure band density.
 Experiments were carried out on three separate occasions.

 Serial sections of 5 µm were mounted on glass slides coated with 10% polylysine, dewaxed in xylene, and rehydrated through graded alcohol.
 Sections were processed in 10 mM citrate buffer (Ph 6.0) and heated to 121 °C in an autoclave for 3 min to retrieve antigen.
 Endogenous peroxidase activity was blocked by 3% hydrogen peroxide for 15 min.
 Antibodies used were anti-CDK14 (1:50, BD Biosciences) and anti-ki-67 (1:400, Santa Cruz Biotechnology).
 Negative control slides were treated in parallel using nonspecific immunoglobulin IgG (Sigma-Aldrich) at the same concentration as the primary antibody.
+Finally, DAB was used to visualize immunoreactivity and counterstained with hematoxylin.
 All slides were processed using the avidin-biotin-peroxidase complex method.
 Antigen-antibody reactions were visualized with chromogen diaminobenzidine.

 Three pathologists blinded to histopathological features and patient data for samples independently evaluated the degree of immunostaining.
 For statistical analysis of CDK14 staining, five high-power fields were randomly chosen, and at least 300 cells were counted per field.
 Expression scores were determined by staining intensity and immunoreactive cell percentage.
 Tissues with no staining were rated 0, faint staining or moderate to strong staining in <25% of cells were 1, moderate staining or strong staining in 25–50% of cells were 2, and strong staining in ≥50% of cells was 3.
 For statistical analysis, <2 was low expression and ≥2 was overexpression.
 For all sections, cell counting was repeated three times to avoid technical errors; similar results were obtained for samples.